-Senate panel gets FBI report on misconduct accusations against Kavanaugh
+Senators get FBI report on Kavanaugh, Republicans push vote

+White House spokesman Raj Shah said on CNN: “We believe that all the Senate’s questions have been addressed through this supplemental FBI investigation.

+“The White House didn’t micromanage the FBI. ...
+It’s been sent to the Senate, no White House editing,” he said.
+“Obviously the senators have just begun to read this information but we feel very confident that we will have the votes.”

-WASHINGTON (Reuters) - The Senate Judiciary Committee said on Thursday it has received the FBI report on sexual misconduct allegations against U.S. Supreme Court nominee Brett Kavanaugh and lawmakers will review the document later in the day, ahead of a key procedural vote on Friday.
+The Senate Judiciary Committee said lawmakers will review the report before a procedural vote advancing the nomination on Friday.

-White House spokesman Raj Shah said on Twitter the administration also received the Federal Bureau of Investigation’s report and was “fully confident” the Senate would approve his nomination.

-The White House found no corroboration of the allegations against Kavanaugh in the report, the Wall Street Journal reported, citing people familiar with the matter.
+Christine Blasey Ford, a college professor from California, has accused Kavanaugh of assaulting her in 1982 when they were high school students.
+Her attorneys said she was not contacted by the FBI for the latest report.

 The FBI report was sent to the White House and Senate just hours after Republican Senate Majority Leader Mitch McConnell took steps Wednesday night to force a procedural vote on the nomination one hour after the Senate convenes on Friday.